World Trade Park, Jaipur

 World Trade Park is a shopping mall in Malviya Nagar, Jaipur, Rajasthan, India.
 It was officially opened in the later half of 2012.
+It is popular among young people who go there for shopping in Zara, Croma, Sephora, etc.

 Construction

-The construction of World Trade Park Jaipur started in back 2009 and took US$50,000,000 and was completed in two years.
+Construction of the World Trade Park Jaipur started in 2009, cost $50,000,000 and was completed in two years.
 The building has two different blocks; one north and one south, separated by a city street.
 The two buildings are joined by a bridge, which has restaurants.

-Mr Anoop Bartaria is the chairman and managing director of World Trade Park and Sincere Group of companies.
-World Trade Park Jaipur was inaugurated by Shahrukh Khan in 2012.
+Dr Anoop Bartaria is the chairman and managing director of World Trade Park and Sincere Group of companies.
+World Trade Park Jaipur was inaugurated by Shah Rukh Khan in 2012.

 World Trade Park Jaipur includes a display system where 24 projectors create a single image on its ceiling.
-This is the first system of its kind in the world.
 WTP was awarded "Mall of the Year" and "Best Architecture" by BCI of India.